datahub-project/datahub/docs/managed-datahub/observe/freshness-assertions.md

 7. (Optional) Click **Advanced** to customize the evaluation **source**.
 This is the mechanism that will be used to evaluate the check.
-Each Data Platform supports different options including Audit Log, Information Schema, Last Modified Column, and High Watermark Column.
+Each Data Platform supports different options including Audit Log, Information Schema, Last Modified Column, High Watermark Column, and DataHub Operation.

 <p align="center">
   <img width="45%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/freshness/assertion-builder-freshness-source-type.png"/>